katcipis/sophia/notes/articles/computer-as-communication-device.md

 access to services for "free" (there is no such thing).

-The idea is not that corporations are bad and things should be owned by the government, that maybe be even worse.
-I think it is more about how the relationship with companies exist today and then also think on ways on how people can keep being owners of their data and doing computation on the edge, where the data can be safely used.
+The idea is not that corporations are bad and things should be owned by the government, that may be even worse.
+I think it is more about how the relationship with companies exist today, the balance of power.
+We need to think on ways on how we can keep our data and doing computation on the edge, where the data can be safely used privately (not an easy problem to solve since some computations can be quite expensive, so some sort of hybrid model may be required).
 This is not such a pipe dream, Brendan Eich the creator of Javascript is trying something like this with the [Brave Browser](https://brave.com/).

-Not sure it is the best way to approach it, but we need more of that, computing solutions that leverage the computational power the individual already have (edge computing) in a way that the data always belongs to the individual only (also pushes for edge computing).
+Not sure it is the best way to approach it, but we need more of that, computing solutions that leverage the computational power the individual already have (edge computing) in a way that the data always belongs to the individual only.
 You can even store the data on the network, as far as it is in a way that only the end user can access it.

 The vision of what human augmentation could look like persists and it is beautiful,